Catherine Banfield: Start at County

-Early life
+Prior to County

 In the Season 15 episode "Heal Thyself", the audience begins to learn about Cate Banfield's haunting past and how her experiences have damaged her emotionally.
 Set in 2002, 6 years earlier, the flashback episode revealed a happier Cate Banfield with her husband Russell (played by Bassett's real life husband, actor Courtney B. Vance) and their 5-year-old son Darryl.
 Banfield had a more youthful look with longer black hair.
 She is smiling, which was never seen by the show's audiences until this point.
 In this episode, she stated to Dr. Greene that she worked as an ER attending physician at the University of Chicago.
 She went to medical school at Johns Hopkins School of Medicine.

 During a day out in the city park, Darryl was struck with a mysterious seizure.
 Cate at first didn't see it as anything serious and argued against calling 9-1-1, even though her husband Russell insisted.
 After Darryl began vomiting blood, Cate brought him to County General and was diagnosed by Dr. Mark Greene in Trauma 1.
 Darryl had acute leukemia, and died from advanced complications that arose with his illness.
 Cate's initial denial and delay contributed to one of the factors that led to Dr. Greene not being able to save Darryl.
 This explains how Nurse Haleh had recognized her before and the chilling moment Banfield had on her first day stepping into Trauma 1.
 In the last scene of the episode, Banfield and Greene talk about what happened near the Chicago River and how the ordeal proved to be completely damaging in Cate's mind and to her relationship with her husband.

-Personal life
+After Joining County

 In the present day in the episode "Heal Thyself" after Darryl's death, Cate lay in Darryl's empty room, where her husband Russell tells her how he never blamed her for what happened, and Cate cries for the first time over her son's death.
 Morris is stunned to learn that Cate is working at the hospital where her son died.
 Later in the season Cate has an appointment with Janet Coburn from O.B. since she and Russell decide they want to try for a baby one last time, even though Coburn tells them the chances are slim.
 Cate begins to take special injections of hormones to help with her chances in the process and tries to remain hopeful over all the odds, but she and Russell are devastated when the egg implantation process has zero success.
 Later in the season a mother abandons a baby at County with whom Cate bonds.
 She convinces Russell that they should adopt the baby.
-When in the penultimate episode the mother arrives to take him back, Cate convinces her to let her and Russell openly adopt the child.
+When in the penultimate episode the mother arrives to take him back, Cate successfully convinces her to let her and Russell openly adopt the child.